Chronic thromboembolic pulmonary hypertension (CTEPH) arises from repeated or

 A thrombus is a solid mass of platelets and proteins in the bloodstream.
 An embolus is a piece of a thrombus that breaks free, travels and lodges downstream in a blood vessel.
 When thrombi detach and float downstream to occlude (block) a blood vessel like a pulmonary artery, this is referred to as a pulmonary embolism.

 Pulmonary embolism is a fairly common cardiovascular condition.
 Usually a pulmonary embolism either resolves without treatment or can be successfully treated with medication that breaks up the clot.
 However, when the clot does not dissipate with medication or there is frequent recurrence of clots, the lungs undergo harmful vascular changes and can result in pulmonary hypertension.
-Chronic thromboembolic pulmonary hypertension (CTEPH) is one of the leading causes of severe pulmonary hypertension and right-sided heart failure.
+CTEPH is one of the leading causes of severe pulmonary hypertension and right-sided heart failure.

 Pulmonary hypertension is abnormally high blood pressure in the pulmonary arteries.
 It makes the right side of the heart work harder than normal to pump blood to the lungs to be oxygenated.
 Certain types of pulmonary hypertension, such as CTEPH, can be deadly.
 Read more about the different types of pulmonary hypertension.

-Until the development of pulmonary thromboendarterectomy (PTE surgery) at UC San Diego Health System, the treatment for CTEPH was lung transplantation.
+Until the development of pulmonary thromboendarterectomy (PTE surgery) at UC San Diego Health, the treatment for CTEPH was lung transplantation.
 PTE is now saving thousands of lives worldwide.

 Getting the Right Diagnosis